 - One is building out a function from scratch; the other is managing a team of eight

 The same resume aligns to all of those differently.
-That's not a flaw in the scoring — it's the entire point.
-The number is telling you something specific about this role, not a general assessment of your career.
+That's the entire point.
+The score tells you about this specific role, not your career generally.

-This is also why the instinct to have one "optimized" resume for every application misses the point.
-A resume optimized for one JD is only optimized for that JD.
-The role-specific framing is what moves the score.
+This is why one "optimized" resume for every job is wrong.
+A resume optimized for one JD only works for that JD.
+Role-specific framing moves the score.

 Cultural fit signals